 - The Breakfast Club – John Hughes

-This movie puts characters into boxes, really builds up certain archetypes, and then uses dialogue to completely break down those walls.
-When characters are forced to be in one area for the majority of a film, the dialogue has to be impeccable.
+This movie puts characters into specific boxes by building up certain archetypes, and then uses dialogue to completely break down those walls.
+When characters are forced to be in one location for the majority of a film, the dialogue has to be impeccable.
 Throughout this coming-of-age tale, you can feel the honesty and vulnerability of the characters and the details of their lives through the dynamic dialogue.
-Everyone knows the scene when they’re sitting in a circle discussing their struggles and special talents.
+Everyone knows the scene where they’re sitting in a circle discussing their struggles and special talents.
 It was a mixture of ad lib and scripted content, but it provided the perfect blend of teenage angst and comedy that prevented the exchange from ever becoming too over-the-top dramatic.
 For example, Brian divulges that he brought a gun to school because of the pressure he’s under to get good grades.
 The tone becomes extremely serious as he alludes to killing himself, but when Allison asks if it was a handgun, he reveals that is was a flare gun.
 Thus, the entire circle of kids burst out laughing, including Brian.
 That kind of balance keeps the dialogue believable.
 And when it’s that believable, it becomes relatable, which is what allowed the themes in this movie to transcend generations.
 Definitely take a look at this script if you’re trying to improve your writing skills.